sjhoeksma/ratelimit-policyd/README.md

 ## Purpose

-This small Perl daemon limits the number of emails sent by users through your Postfix server, and store message quota in RDMS system (MySQL).
+This small Perl daemon **limits the number of emails** sent by users through your Postfix server, and store message quota in a RDMS system (MySQL).
+It counts the number of recipients for each sent email.
+You can setup a send rate per user or sender domain (via SASL username) on **daily/weekly/monthly** basis.

 For a long time we were using Postfix-Policyd v1 (the old 1.82) in production instead, but that project was no longer maintained and the successor [PolicyD v2 (codename "cluebringer")](http://wiki.policyd.org/) got overly complex and badly documented.
 Also, PolicyD seems to have been abandoned since 2013.

-With this piece of code you can setup a send rate per users or sender domain (via SASL username) on daily/weekly/monthly basis and store the data in MySQL.
+ratelimit-policyd will never be as feature-rich as other policy daemons.
+Its main purpose is to limit the number of emails per account, nothing more and nothing less.
+We focus on performance and simplicity.

+**This daemon caches the quota in memory, so you don't need to worry about I/O operations!**

 ## Installation